-Gympie, a rural city of about 16,000 people in the Mary River Valley, is 150 km north of central Brisbane.
+Gympie, a rural city in the Mary River Valley, is 150 km north of central Brisbane.
 A gold rush from the late 1860s brought rapid growth and grand buildings in what soon proved to be a flood-prone main street.
 Fine mansions sprouted on the flood-free hill tops, but the lower part of the main street is still inundated from time to time.
 Gympie was the administrative seat of the Cooloola Shire and continues that role with the Gympie Regional Council.

 The Gympie district was part of the large Widgee pastoral area.
 In 1867 James Nash, who had mined in New South Wales, carried out some casual prospecting while journeying from Nanango to Gladstone.
 Trying Yabba Creek (Imbil) and Six Mile Creek, he found a few colours; then at Caledonian Hill and a nearby gully (Nash's Gully) he discovered rich deposits.
 A few weeks later he found more gold in a small watercourse known by pastoral employees and cedar cutters as Gympie Creek.

 Nash's discovery came at an opportune time, as drought had set back Queensland's pastoral industry, the Bank of Queensland had closed and unemployment was high.
 Within a year a rush of prospectors had descended on the easy alluvial gold, and shallow reef shafts were sunk by partnerships of miners.
 Known first as the Upper Mary River Goldfields, then Nashville, the name Gympie (Creek) was formalised in 1868.
 It is thought that the name was derived from an Aboriginal word for a stinging shrub commonly found along the Mary River.